Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 Takeaway

-“Most tongue ulcers heal on their own but persistent or painful sores could be a sign of an underlying health issue and you must visit your dentist for the same.
-Early diagnosis and proper oral care can prevent complications.”
+“Most tongue ulcers heal on their own within a fortnight, but persistent, unusually painful, or recurring sores could be a significant sign of an underlying health issue.
+You must visit your dentist or primary care physician for a thorough examination.
+Early diagnosis and appropriate oral care are crucial to prevent complications and address serious conditions quickly.”

 – Dr Lakshmi Vaswani